riryrizkiyah/Labor-Classification/README.md

 # Data Cleansing and Manipulating
 Since the data is based on questionnaire, the name of each column are coded.
 Most of the data alsa already in numeric.
 So:
 - All columns are renamed so it easier to be understood
-- Some dictionary are prepared for interprete numerical value (it actually categorical)
+- Some dictionary are prepared for interprete numerical value (it actually categoricals)
 - No missing value

 # Exploratory Data Analysis
 ![image](https://user-images.githubusercontent.com/45409844/194709072-0ba15866-dee4-4526-9745-f7bdfadc4711.png)

-## Labor Force Insight
+## Labor Force Insights
 - In general labor force in Northern Maluku labor force in Northern Maluku dominated by age group between 35-39 yo, followed by age group between 40-44 yo.
 - The Unemployment rate consider small
 - Labor force in Norten Maluku spread balance (proportional to it polulation) all over regions